krupezevic/qa-intern/manual-tests/executions/regression/[29-12-2022]-Regression_execution.r.md

     * ==> Value `John` is displayed in `FIRST NAME` field

-* [unknown]  User is not able to login successfully - empty email and password
+* [passed] @vojislav User is not able to login successfully - empty email and password

     * Open [superphone app](https://app.superphone-stage.com)